More than Carbon: Cradle-to-Grave environmental impacts of GenAI training on the Nvidia A100 GPU: Results

 \subsubsection{Comparison with industry report: Nvidia's HGX H100 System Product Carbon Footprint Report}

-In 2025, Nvidia published a cradle-to-gate product carbon footprint (PCF) assessment of their HGX H100 system, reporting a total impact of 1,312 kg CO$_2$eq.
-This assessment focuses exclusively on raw material extraction, mineral processing and component manufacturing for the climate change category only, enabling comparison with our intermediate LCIA results at the component level for the same impact category \cite{NvidiaH100PCF}.
-In the Nvidia report, the primary contributors to the carbon emissions are the materials and components, which represent 91\% of the total footprint, while the assembly process accounts for an additional 8.6\% and transportation contributes minimally at 0.4\% to the overall footprint.
+Nvidia's 2025 cradle-to-gate product carbon footprint (PCF) for the HGX H100 system reports 1,312 kg CO$_2$eq \cite{NvidiaH100PCF}.
+The assessment focuses exclusively on raw material extraction, mineral processing and component manufacturing for the climate change category only, enabling comparison with our intermediate LCIA results at the component level for the same impact category.
+The primary contributors to the carbon emissions are the materials and components, which represent 91\% of the total footprint, while the assembly process accounts for an additional 8.6\% and transportation contributes minimally at 0.4\% to the overall footprint.
 For the materials and components category, the report provides a detailed breakdown by component type.
 High bandwidth memory emerges as the largest contributor (42\%), followed by ICs (25\%) and thermal components (18\%).
-Nvidia also identifies electromechanical components (4\%), common components (0.8\%), PCBs (0.7\%), mechanical components (0.6\%), and interconnects (0.4\%) as contributing to the overall PCF. \\ Direct comparison between the Nvidia study and this study presents several methodological challenges.
+Nvidia also identifies electromechanical components (4\%), common components (0.8\%), PCBs (0.7\%), mechanical components (0.6\%), and interconnects (0.4\%) as contributing to the overall PCF.\\ Direct comparison between the Nvidia study and this study presents several methodological challenges.
 The Nvidia assessment analyzes the complete HGX H100 system comprising 8 GPUs, baseboard, networking infrastructure and cooling components, whereas our study examines a single GPU with detailed component-level breakdown.
 Additionally, the H100 uses 5nm lithography technology while the A100 uses 7nm technology, resulting in different manufacturing processes and material requirements.
-Despite these differences, both studies encompass the cradle-to-gate stage and employ kg CO$_2$eq. as metric, making cautious analysis of analogous component categories feasible with appropriate consideration of these methodological limitations.\\ The cradle-to-gate stage analysis from this study reveals a total carbon footprint of 127.6 kg CO$_2$eq. for the single GPU, with the following distribution by component: GPU chip (main die and VRAM) contributes 82.3\% to the total carbon footprint, representing the dominant emission source.
-To enhance comparability with the Nvidia study, we combine our main die, VRAM and PoP components (88.7\%), which corresponds to their combined memory and IC categories (67\%)\footnote{While the PoP is not technically an IC, it is largely comparable to the components listed as `active components' in the Nvidia report.}.
+Despite these differences, both studies encompass the cradle-to-gate stage and employ kg CO$_2$eq. as metric, making cautious analysis of analogous component categories feasible with appropriate consideration of these methodological limitations.\\ Our cradle-to-gate analysis of the Nvidia A100 GPU estimates 127.6 kg CO$_2$eq per GPU, dominated by the GPU chip and VRAM (82.3\%), followed by the PCB (6.4\%) and heatsink (3.8\%).
+When grouped analogously, semiconductor components (main die, VRAM, PoP) represent 88.7\% of the total, aligning closely with Nvidia's 67\% for memory and ICs\footnote{While the PoP is not technically an IC, it is largely comparable to the components listed as `active components' in the Nvidia report.}.
 Our PCB analysis shows 6.4\% contribution, which is 5.7\% higher than Nvidia's assessed PCB contribution to the overall carbon footprint.
 The substantial difference in system perimeter - GPU PCB in this study versus the HGX baseboard PCB in the Nvidia report - makes direct comparison uncertain.
-The thermal management components (heatsink) in our analysis contributes 3.8\% of the carbon product footprint, approximately 15\% lower than the assessment in the Nvidia report.\\
+The thermal management components (heatsink) in our analysis contributes 3.8\% of the carbon product footprint, approximately 15\% lower than the assessment in the Nvidia report.\\ Despite architectural and methodological differences, most notably system scope (single GPU vs. multi-GPU system), lithography (7 nm vs. 5 nm), and database choice (Negaoctet vs. ecoinvent/Sphera), the proportional distribution of emissions across component categories shows strong alignment between the two assessments and both studies identify semiconductor components (specifically integrated circuits) as the dominant carbon hotspot in GPU production.